Suzie1/Comfyroll-Workflow-Templates/README.md

 It is recommended to install and update custom nodes using ComfyUI Manager https://github.com/ltdrdata/ComfyUI-Manager

-# On first use (varies by template)
+# On First Use
+Varies by template:
 * select models and VAE
+* add a default image in each of the Load Image nodes (purple nodes)
-* select a default LoRA in each Load LoRA node
+* add a default image batch in the Load Image Batch node
 * select upscale models
 * select ControlNet models
-* add a default image in each of the Load Image nodes (purple nodes)
-* add a default image batch in the Load Image Batch node
+* select a default LoRA in each Load LoRA node
 * do a test run
 * save a copy to use as your template